elephantscale/es-training-new/quantum_computing/slides/Introduction.md

   * But now, this law does not work
   * Because with small transistors there is electrical leakage
   * And because of heat
-  * We smaller chips, we come to subatomic particles, and these are in the realm of quantum mechanics
+  * We use smaller chips, we come to subatomic particles, and these are in the realm of quantum mechanics
   * Cost of cooling in server rooms

 ---